Check out part one to read about some of the many squares we have played a role in developing:

 Porto, Portugal - Waterfront Squares

 Porto's waterfront spaces cascade down the slope to the water, with human-scaled developments all along the way.
-The waterfront has direct access from the central part of Porto through three distinct entrances all leading to a large plaza/square and two levels of a promenade along the waterfront...creating one of the best multilayered destination on any waterfront.
+The waterfront has direct access from the central part of Porto through three distinct entrances all leading to a large plaza/square, and two levels of a promenade along the water...creating one of the best multilayered destination on any waterfront.

 A Square that Isn't A Square: Buenos Aires' Intersections